Welsh Enigma - the Dyne engines

 Next step was to examine the two examples very carefully to look for any points of similarity or otherwise.
 One thing that I noted right away was the issue of identification markings.
 There appears to have been no detectable pattern to these.
 Externally, the eBay engine with the tank mount bears only the number 20 neatly stamped into the top of the comp screw, of all places.
 To make matters even more obscure, the same number 20 appears neatly stamped into the rear of the con-rod column where no-one will ever see it unless they dismantle the engine!

 By contrast, the engine obtained through the kindness of Kevin Richards is positively festooned with external markings!
 For starters, the word DYNE is stamped onto the upper left side of the crankcase casting just below the cylinder seat.
 In the corresponding location on the opposite side of the crankcase, the sequence W3 54 appears.
+The repaired crankshaft is also stamped with the number 54.
 To further confuse matters, the backplate bears the sequence W67, but the comp screw is unmarked!
 I have no idea what to make of all this.................

 As stated earlier, the tankless engine appears to be an example of the control-line variant of the Mk.
 3 Dyne 3 cc diesel.
 When it comes to the eBay example with its tank, there seems to be little doubt that it is an example of the Mk.
 2 variant.
 The truncated length of the main bearing housing (by comparison with the Mk.
 1, Mk.
 3 and Mk.
 5 versions) with the end of the main bearing sleeve protruding from the front is a dead giveaway.
 A comparison of this example with the advertising image which was specifically identified by Watkins as the Mk.
 2 version seems to me to put this identification beyond doubt.
 The fact that its bypass passage and exhaust stack are silver-soldered in place sets it apart from the other example, as does the use of a spinner nut instead of a hex nut and washer.